Die Hauptstadt, Capricorn

 “What happened to your confidentiality agreement?” came a pleasant voice paired with the click-clacking of heels.

 Kleine turned, eyes widening before taking a step back.
-“T-That’s Dämon Forstchritt!”
+“T-That’s Dämon Fortschritt!”

 “Indeed, that’s me.
 Leading Capricornian conductor engineer,” Forstchritt said pleasantly as she stopped in front of them.
 There was a stack of familiar-looking papers in her hand.
 “Now, Major Weingartner, what exactly are you doing?
 I came here to give you the order packet you left behind and here I find you already going against your agreement.”

 “‘Major’…?”
 Fischer looked between them in confusion.
 “Er, congratulations, sir.”
-He turned to Forstchritt nervously.
-“Whatever information the major just gave us—I swear whatever the major has just told us we’ll keep quiet.”
+He turned to Fortschritt nervously.
+“Whatever information the major just gave us—I swear we’ll keep quiet.”

 Without thinking, Weingartner unholstered the pistol at his belt and pointed it at the woman’s chest.
 He held it low and tight to his body so it wasn’t visible to the pedestrians passing them by from afar.